HydroshieldMKII/Sinatra-SSM/README.md

 ```
 The values of the environment variables are as follows:
 - COOKIE_NAME: The name of the cookie that will be used to store the session in the browser (eg. 'myapp.session').
-- SESSION_KEY: The unique key that will be used to identify users in your json file (eg. 'username' like in my exmple or 'user_id').
+- SESSION_KEY: The unique key that will be used to identify users in your json file (eg. 'username', 'session_key', 'user_id', etc).
 - SESSION_SECRET: The secret key that will be used to encrypt the session.
 Must be at least 64 characters.
 - SESSION_EXPIRE: The time in seconds that the session will last.
 - USERS_PATH: Full path to the location of the users.json file with 'username' and 'password' keys.